scala/scala/11-top-level-definitions.md

 }
 ```

-Implicitly imported into every compilation unit are, in that order :
+Every compilation unit implicitly imports the following packages, in the given order:
-the package `java.lang`, the package `scala`, and the object
+ 1. the package `java.lang`,
+ 2. the package `scala`, and
+ 3. the object [`scala.Predef`](#the-predef-object), unless there is an explicit top-level import that references `scala.Predef`.

-[`scala.Predef`](#the-predef-object).
-Members of a later import in
-that order hide members of an earlier import.
+Members of a later import in that order hide members of an earlier import.

+The exception to the implicit import of `scala.Predef` can be useful to hide, e.g., predefined implicit conversions.

 ## Packagings